Nazi Party: Rise to power: 1925–1933

 The Nazis contested elections to the national parliament (the Reichstag) and to the state legislature (the Landtage) from 1924, although at first with little success.
 The "National Socialist Freedom Movement" polled 3% of the vote in the December 1924 Reichstag elections and this fell to 2.6% in 1928.
-State elections produced similar results.
+In state (Landtag) elections of 1926–27, the party polled between roughly 1.6% and 2.5% of the vote, producing comparably poor results.
 Despite these poor results and despite Germany's relative political stability and prosperity during the later 1920s, the Nazi Party continued to grow.
 This was partly because Hitler, who had no administrative ability, left the party organisation to the head of the secretariat, Philipp Bouhler, the party treasurer Franz Xaver Schwarz and business manager Max Amann.
 The party had a capable propaganda head in Gregor Strasser, who was promoted to national organizational leader in January 1928.
 These men gave the party efficient recruitment and organizational structures.
-The party also owed its growth to the gradual fading away of competitor nationalist groups, such as the German National People's Party (DNVP).
+The Nazi party also owed its growth to the gradual fading away of competitor nationalist groups, such as the German National People's Party (DNVP), which disintegrated during the party crises of the late 1920s and lost much of its constituency to the NSDAP.
 As Hitler became the recognised head of the German nationalists, other groups declined or were absorbed.
-In the late 1920s, seeing the party's lack of breakthrough into the mainstream, Goebbels proposed that instead of focusing all of their propaganda in major cities where there was competition from other political movements, they should instead begin holding rallies in rural areas where they would be more effective.
+According to Thomas Childers, in the late 1920s — seeing the party's failure to break into the mainstream after the 1928 election — Goebbels proposed shifting propaganda efforts away from major cities, where the party faced competition from other political movements, toward rural areas, where rallies would be more effective.